-In one of church historian Phyllis Tickle‘s (1934-2015) last major presentations (May 16, 2013 at the Festival of Homiletics in Nashville, TN — it’s worth $10 to download the podcast), she named four “hot spots” that Emergence Christianity (her name for what I am calling a “New Reformation”) must address:
+In one of church historian Phyllis Tickle‘s (1934-2015) last major presentations (May 16, 2013 at the Festival of Homiletics in Nashville, TN), she named four “hot spots” that Emergence Christianity (her name for what I am calling a “New Creation”) must address:

 - The substitutionary doctrine of atonement that has dominated the church’s teachings in the age of Protestantism.

 - Universalism — how do we proclaim Christ as the way to salvation in an age of secularism and religious pluralism?

 - Sola Scriptura is dead as a doctrine of authority in the church in the current Protestantism’s sense of “inerrancy.”

 - Imago Dei — it is crucial in this age of scientific discovery to answer the question, “What does it mean to be human?”

 I believe that Mimetic Theory can help us reformulate all our positions for these four “hot spots,” primarily because it offers a Christo-centric answer to the fourth one, that of Imago Dei.
 MT is a full-blown anthropology that proposes Christ’s Way of salvation as nothing less than an new way to be human.